gam285-cloud/Scoping-Review-Characterizing-Energy-Technical-Assistance-Designs-to-Support-Program-Development/README.md

 ## Repository Contents
 This repository serves as the public project archive for the scoping review.
 Materials will be added and updated throughout the review process.

-├── protocol/ │ └── Scoping review protocol and protocol drafts │ ├── search-strategies/ │ ├── Scopus │ ├── Web of Science │ ├── Engineering Village / Compendex │ ├── ERIC │ ├── IEEE Xplore │ ├── ScienceDirect │ └── Grey literature search strategies │ ├── screening/ │ └── Screening criteria, procedures, and documentation │ ├── data/ │ ├── Search results and record management files │ ├── Included and excluded source documentation │ └── Data charting spreadsheets │ ├── analysis/ │ └── Evidence maps, coding materials, and synthesis outputs │ └── README.md
+Current content includes:

+├── protocol/
+│ └── Scoping review protocol and protocol drafts
+│
+├── search-strategies/
+│ ├── Scopus
+│ ├── Web of Science
+│ ├── Engineering Village - Compendex
+│ ├── ERIC
+│ ├── IEEE Xplore
+│ ├── ScienceDirect
+│ └── Grey literature search strategies

+│ └── README.md

 ### Search Documentation
 Search strategies are maintained separately for each database or information source.
 These files document, where applicable: